Purp1eW0lf/Blue-Team-Notes/README.md

 #### Filtering Reg ImagePath

 Let's continue to use the \Services\ reg as our example.
-But we could look at any of the registeries.

 Remember in the above example of a malicious reg, we saw the ImagePath had the value of C:\temp\evil.exe.
 And we're seeing a load of .sys here.
 So can we specifically just filter for .exes in the ImagePath.

 I have to mention, don't write .sys files off as harmless.
 Rootkits and bootkits weaponise .sys, for example.

+If you see a suspicious file in reg, you can go and collect it and investigate it, or collect it's hash.
+When it comes to the ImagePath, \SystemRoot\ is usually C:\Windows\, but you can confirm with `$Env:systemroot` .

 ```powershell
 Get-ItemProperty -Path "HKLM:\System\CurrentControlSet\services\*" |